hybridgroup/kidsruby/README.md

     ruby main.rb

-## Getting setup on Ubuntu
+## Getting setup for development on Ubuntu
     sudo apt-get install libqt4-dev
     bundle install

-## Getting setup on a Mac using Homebrew
+## Getting setup for development on a Mac using Homebrew
 I used the qtbindings gem: https://github.com/ryanmelt/qtbindings Since I also run homebrew, I discovered that the homebrew install for Qt4 needed a little symlinking before I could run the gem install for qtbindings as described here: https://github.com/ryanmelt/qtbindings/issues#issue/14